Difference-in-Differences Designs: A Practitioner's Guide: DiD designs with multiple time periods

 When constructing timing-group weights at a given event-time, it is also important to account for group sizes so that the resulting parameters equal sensible averages of treated units.
 Table \ref{tab:adoptions} contains all the information necessary for this.
 The 2014 expansion group accounts for 80\% of treated adults in the groups we consider, while the 2016 expansion group accounts for 3.5\%.
 If we would like our aggregate event study to be a representative summary of the dynamic effects among treated counties, we should choose weights that are proportional to the treatment group size.

 Putting these pieces together, we can formally state the exact summarized causal parameter that highlights treatment effect dynamics in terms of event time:

-where each weight $w_{g,e}^{es}$ gives the share of a group $G=g$ among treated units that have been exposed to treatment for exactly $e$ periods (the groups that we have data for event time $e$ in Figure \ref{fig:att_gt_relative}), and is formally defined as Note that $ ATT_{\text{es}}(e)$ gives the average treatment effect among the units that have been exposed to treatment for exactly $e$ periods, conditional on being observed having participated in the treatment for that number of periods (the condition that $G+e\in[2,T]$) and ever-participating in the treatment by period $T$ ($G\leq T$).
+where each weight $w_{g,e}^{es}$ gives the share of a group $G=g$ among treated units that have been exposed to treatment for exactly $e$ periods (the groups that we have data for event time $e$ in Figure \ref{fig:att_gt_relative}), and is formally defined as Note that $ ATT_{\text{es}}(e)$ gives the average treatment effect among the units that have been exposed to treatment for exactly $e$ periods, conditional on being observed having participated in the treatment for that number of periods (the condition that $G+e\in[1,T]$) and ever-participating in the treatment by period $T$ ($G\leq T$).
 One can also take a simple average of all available post-treatment event times, $ATT_{\text{es}}(e),e\ge0$, and report an overall ATT measure.
 See \citet{Callaway2021} for a discussion of alternative aggregations based on calendar time and groups.

-Estimating $ATT_{\text{es}}(e)$ is straightforward and, once again, relies on the plug-in principle: we need to replace $ATT(g,g+e)$ with its sample analogs (that we already computed in Figure \ref{fig:att_gt_calendar}), and use the relative adult population share of expansion group $g$ among eventually-treated units as estimates of the event study weights.
-Figure \ref{fig:GXT_ES} reports our population-weighted estimates of the event-study aggregation from event times -5 to 5, i.e., from 5 years before the Medicaid expansion until 5 years after the Medicaid expansion.
+Estimating $ATT_{\text{es}}(e)$ is straightforward and, once again, relies on the plug-in principle: we need to replace $ATT(g,g+e)$ with its sample analogs (which we already computed in Figure \ref{fig:att_gt_calendar}), and use the relative adult population share of expansion group $g$ among eventually-treated units as estimates of the event study weights.
+Figure \ref{fig:GXT_ES} reports our population-weighted estimates of the event-study aggregation from event times -5 to 5, which respectively correspond to 5 years before the Medicaid expansion and 5 years after the Medicaid expansion.
 We also report pointwise and simultaneous confidence intervals at the 95\% significance level.
 Overall, the results suggest that Medicaid expansion has no effect on adult mortality rates among counties that eventually experience a Medicaid expansion.
 The pre-trends are also fairly close to zero, suggesting that our parallel trends assumption may be reasonable.